dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

 Use any of several methods to move the app to the hosting system, such as manual copy, Xcopy, Robocopy, or PowerShell.

-For more information on ASP.NET Core deployment to IIS, see the linked content in the [Deployment resources for IIS administrators](#deployment-resources-for-iis-administrators) section at the end of this topic.
+For more information on ASP.NET Core deployment to IIS, see the [Deployment resources for IIS administrators](#deployment-resources-for-iis-administrators) section.

 ## Browse the website